PhantomGuardAnticheat/.github/profile/README.md

 ## 🛠️ **Our Projects**

-We love open-source—and we mean it.
+We love open-source and we mean it.
 Everything we build is free to use and MIT-licensed, so anyone can dive in, learn, and contribute.
 Here’s a taste of what we’re working on:

 - **Dev Tools**: Handy utilities and tools to make FiveM development smoother.
-- **Community-Powered**: Many of our ideas come straight from the community—we’re always up for collaboration.
+- **Community-Powered**: Many of our ideas come straight from the community we’re always up for collaboration.

 Browse our repos to see what’s cooking!